-Microbial testing may sound like a complicated and scientific process, but it’s actually a crucial part of our daily lives.
+Microbial testing may sound like a complicated and scientific process, but it’s a crucial part of our daily lives.
 It’s a process that helps to ensure that the food we eat, the water we drink, and the environment we live in are safe and free from harmful microorganisms.

 Microorganism identification, quantification, and characterization are critical in ensuring the safety, quality, and efficacy of products and services.
 Microbial testing is done in a variety of ways, including culture-based, genomic, and biochemical techniques.